 Usually, freelancers don’t just include a meta description along with the content piece so it might cost extra depending on the freelancer’s policy.

 Job ads like the one above illustrate how the general marketplace doesn’t have a grasp on the value of writing services.
-Imagine how you’d feel if you saw an ad for a job you know costs at least $55 per piece and it’s only offering $16.50 per piece ($18 if you do well on the first 3 assignments!).
+Imagine how you’d feel if you saw an ad for a job you know costs at least $55 per piece (truly, significantly more to be honest) and it’s only offering $16.50 per piece ($18 if you do well on the first 3 assignments!).
 A little disheartened, right?
 Unfortunately, it’s a common feeling in the world of freelance writing.